By Ben

 Appreciate Alisher Navoi Opera and Ballet Theatre

 The Alisher Navoi Opera and Ballet Theatre in Tashkent is a cornerstone of Uzbekistan's cultural scene, named after the renowned Uzbek poet, Alisher Navoi.
-Built in the 1940s, this grand theatre stands as a symbol of the country's rich artistic heritage.
+Built in the 1940s, this grand theatre stands as a symbol of the country's artistic heritage.
 It's not just a venue for spectacular performances; the theatre itself is an architectural marvel, combining Soviet grandeur with traditional Uzbek motifs.

 things to do in Tashkent